Breadcrumb

 Procedure:

 Connect the labeled leads to the proper inputs of the oscilloscope and the wave generator.
-Attach the proper capacitance box if not already in place (These are just stuck on with Velcro).
 Set the wave generator to the 1 to 100 KHz range.
 As you sweep the generator through the range you will see a point of maximum resonance on the oscilloscope.
 The reference trace on the scope is the direct generator input.
+Screw the core into the small inductor and notice how the resonant peak shifts.
+By sweeping the frequencies again you can find the new resonant frequency.
+You may also change the capacitor values if desired.

 Assemble the circuit with the Variac, capacitor, inductor, and light all in series.
-With the proper capacitance value the circuit will go in and out of resonance as you insert and remove the iron core in the inductor coil.
+With the proper capacitance value (this is set at 25 mfd at present) the circuit will go in and out of resonance as you insert and remove the iron core in the inductor coil.
 The light bulb is used as a visual indicator of this phenomenon.
-Usually for this demo the capacitor is set for 24 mfd which will mean that the light will come on when you turn the Variac up and will go out when you insert the core.
-However, you can also set the capacitor at 6 mfd, and when you turn the Variac up the light bulb will glow dimly.
+Usually for this demo the capacitor is set for 25 mfd which will mean that the light will come on when you turn the Variac up and will go out when you insert the core.
+NOTE the caution for the following variation: You will need to remove the 4 screws in the capacitor top case to so it can be removed so you can reset the capacitor to a different value.
+Be sure you have the circuit turned off or unplugged as all the exposed wires in the capacitor bank will be at 125 Volts otherwise.
+You can also set the capacitor at 6 mfd, and when you turn the Variac up the light bulb will glow dimly.
 As you insert the iron core the light gets brighter, and as you continue to insert the core you go past resonance and the light once again becomes dim.

 You may use a 6 volt light bulb as an indicator of circuit resonance if desired.
 Put the wave generator, capacitor, inductor, and amplifier all in series.
 The speaker output of the amplifier is connected to the 6 volt bulb.
 Sweep the frequency between 0 and 10 kHz. and observe the resonance.